hawkore/examples-apache-ignite-connector-mule3/README.md

 	-  Change to directory: `cd examples-apache-ignite-connector-mule3`

-## Content
+## Simple API usage

+* `examples-simple-api-usage`: This examples wraps most connector operations and lets you invoke them by using very simple web forms.
+See [README.md](examples-simple-api-usage/README.md).

+# Additional examples

 * `ignite-server-node-test`: Server nodes to test Hawkore's Apache Ignite connector.
 See [README.md](ignite-server-node-test/README.md) for more info.

 * `example-mule3-ignite-connector`: Mule 3 application to test [Hawkore's Apache Ignite connector for Mule 3 ](https://docs.hawkore.com/private/apache-ignite-connector-mule3/).
 See [README.md](example-mule3-ignite-connector/README.md) for more info.

-* `examples-simple-api-usage`: This examples wraps most connector operations and lets you invoke them by using very simple web forms.
-See [README.md](examples-simple-api-usage/README.md).

 # Other resources